 This dramatic growth in overall population has been accompanied by noticeable changes in the state's demographics.
-These include: a continued aging of the state's population, a sharp rise in the number of foreignborn citizens residing in the state, and an increase in not only the number of citizens speaking foreign languages but in the diversity of languages spoken as well.
-These demographic changes have a variety of impacts on the operations of Colorado's courts and probation.
+Colorado has begun to experience a rapid increase in population over the age of 65.
+Additionally, the population of Colorado continues to grow more diverse.
+These two demographic changes alone have a varied and significant impacts on the operations of Colorado's courts and probation.